jessicawyc/inspector/coverage/Readme.md

 https://aws.amazon.com/blogs/security/easier-way-to-control-access-to-aws-regions-using-iam-policies/

 ## Detective control
-How to detect the launch of ec2 in non-approved region?
+How to detect the launch of ec2 in non-approved region while we can not totally prevent everything?
 ### Cloudtrail
 Deploy an eventbridge rule in each non-approved region to monitor the API call ec2:runinstance, then send alert to email by using SNS
 ### Inspector